 - Plot Area: This is where the graphic representation takes place.
 A waterfall chart visualizes values as columns.
 Each column starts where previous column ends.

-- Chart Title: Simply a title of the chart.
-Try to keep it descriptive and short as much as possible.
+- Chart Title: The title of the chart.

 - Vertical Axis: The axis representing the measured values, also known as the y-axis.

-- Horizontal Axis: The axis that includes the categories of the data, also known as the x-axis.
+- Horizontal Axis: The axis that contains the categories of the data, also known as the x-axis.

 - Legend: The legend is an indicator that helps distinguish data series from one another.

 Clicking the icon inserts the default version of the chart.
 Let’s now take a look at some further customization options.